 SFTP allows file exclusions.
 Because Expression Web keeps metadata in a parallel set of ghost files and I don't want to publish them, the exclusion feature is very important.
 I should add that sometimes my excluded files get published, which might be my mistake or a bug.

-SFTP is very, very fast.
-It's faster than EW (as is everything else), Rapid, and even FileZilla.
+SFTP is fast.
+It's faster than EW (as is everything else), Rapid, and sometimes FileZilla.
 That high speed has proven very helpful because there are many cases where rather than selecting several files from a folder, I just upload the entire folder.

 Other Helpful Extensions I'm Using